DennisGross/COOL-MCv3/README.md

 ## PRISM Modeling Tips
 COOL-MC supports PRISM as a modeling language.
+To learn how to model environments via PRISM, we refer to the PRISM documentation (https://www.prismmodelchecker.org/).
 It can be difficult to design your own PRISM environments.
 Here are some tips on how to make sure that your PRISM environment works correctly with COOL-MC:

 - Utilize transition rewards to ensure accurate modeling of your environment.
 - Keep in mind that when the agent reaches a terminal state, the storm simulator will terminate the simulation.
 As a result, transitions from terminal states will not be executed.
 Avoid using self-looping terminal states to avoid confusion.